ChSt15/EasyVTOL-Framework/README.md

 ```
 ## ToDo:
 - [ ] Add new data containers.
 - [ ] Migrate to single universal time system.
 E.g. NOW() and returns runtime int64_t in nanoseconds.
 Should also solve problem with overflow.
-This can then be used to simulate later.
+This can later be used to simulate modules.
+- [ ] Add buffer with queue, stack, sorting, median, average, deviation calculations.
 - [ ] Add error calculation system for measurements and sensor fusion.
 This should make error calculation automatic.